List of NBA referees

-Referees in the National Basketball Association (NBA) oversee 120 pre-season games, 1,260 regular season games, and four rounds of playoff matches.
+Referees in the National Basketball Association (NBA) oversee 120 preseason games, 1,260 regular season games, and four rounds of playoff matches.
 These officials "oversee competition in real-time between 10 exceptional athletes, making calls with 95% accuracy."

-In March 2015, the NBA began issuing Last Two Minutes reports that detail the performance of referees at the ends of games which the point differential is within five points with two minutes or less remaining in the contest.
+In March 2015, the NBA began issuing "Last Two Minutes" reports that detail the performance of referees at the ends of games when the point differential is within five points with two minutes or less remaining in the contest.

 Officials

-For the 2024–25 NBA season, there are 75 staff officials and 9 non-staff officials: (Note: #6 was retired league-wide in 2023 to honour Bill Russell.)
+For the 2025–26 NBA season, there are 74 staff officials and 7 non-staff officials.